First-Year Discovery Subjects

 All first-year students are encouraged to take one or more of these subjects even if they feel that they already know their intended major.
 These subjects also count towards the 6 units for discovery and related exceptions rather than the normal first-year credit limit, making it easy to fit one or more of them into your schedule.

-Introduces societal-scale problems that span our built infrastructure and natural environment.
+Introduces engineering principles for sustainable development of infrastructure, environmental, and societal systems.
 Faculty members discuss case studies that highlight challenges and opportunities in the areas of smart cities, cyber-physical systems (transportation, electricity, and societal networks), sustainable resource management (land, water, and energy), and resilient design under the changing environment.
-Students study the use of data and computation in generating insights, and engage in practical laboratory sessions designed to promote critical thinking and problem-solving skills.
+Instruction covers the use of computation and data analytics for generating insights, and exercises designed to promote systems thinking and problem-solving skills.

 1.009 Climate Change – 3 units

 Provides an introduction to global climate change processes, drivers, and impacts.
 Offers exposure to exciting MIT research on climate change.
 Students explore why and how the world should solve this global problem and how they can contribute to the solutions.
 Students produce a mini-project on the topic.

 Introduces students to concepts of design thinking and innovation that can be applied to any engineering discipline.
 Focuses on introducing an iterative design process, a systems-thinking approach for stakeholder analysis, methods for articulating design concepts, methods for concept selection, and techniques for testing with users.
 Provides an opportunity for first-year students to explore product or system design and development, and to build their understanding of what it means to lead and coordinate projects in engineering design.

 Provides a broad introduction to topics in materials science and the curricula in the Department of Materials Science and Engineering’s core subjects.
 Lectures emphasize conceptual and visual examples of materials phenomena and engineering, interspersed with guest speakers from both inside and outside academia to show possible career paths.